Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Data breach risks and security threats

 As the threat landscape continues to evolve, business systems need to be equipped with the most advanced and up-to-date security features.
-But because legacy systems don’t receive tests or updates from developers, they possess inherent security vulnerabilities that make them easy targets for cybercriminals.
+Because legacy systems don’t receive tests or updates from developers, they possess inherent security vulnerabilities that make them easy targets for cybercriminals.

 For example, legacy systems are often incompatible with critical access-based security features, such as OTPs, role-based access, and multi-factor authentication.
 They can also lack sufficient encryption, audit trials, etc.